galsegal/galsegal.github.com/_posts/2013-04-12-making-our-feed-better---preview.md

 ##DevOps

 Another key point about the way we work is implementing DevOps methods.
 For those of you who haven't heard about DevOps, here is a short summary:
->DevOps (a portmanteau of development and operations) is a software development method that stresses communication, collaboration and integration between software developers and information technology (IT) professionals.[1]
+>DevOps (a portmanteau of development and operations) is a software development method that stresses communication, collaboration and integration between software developers and information technology (IT) professionals.
 DevOps is a response to the interdependence of software development and IT operations.
 It aims to help an organization rapidly produce software products and services.

 Practically speaking, we are responsible for every aspect of the product we ship.
 We design it, develop it, do our own QA, implement automatic deployment processes and have a full control over the entire process of dev-QA-deploy-measure.
 This is a methodology we started to embrace at [eToro] in the past few weeks and it has a huge effect on the way we develop things.
 As developers and control freaks we love DevOps.
 We have more freedom and responsibility and it keeps us very close to our product at all its phases.